Local Haunts

 Scary Signs

-I don't which is more frightening – but loss of greenspace and biodiversity is right up there with invasive species.
-Consider the signs as tombstones:
+I don't which is more frightening – but loss of greenspace and biodiversity is right up there with

 Natural vegetation loses out to artificial turf.
 RIP Greenspace!